Your free business.com+ membership unlocks exclusive tech deals and advisor support

 • Settlement costs: Negotiated settlement amounts within policy limits.

-Industry data shows the increasing importance of adequate excess liability coverage.
-According to WTW’s 2024 casualty market analysis, third-party litigation funding is expected to reach $31 billion annually by 2028, fueling larger verdicts and settlements that can quickly exhaust primary liability limits.
+Understanding the excess insurance meaning becomes especially important as verdicts and settlements grow larger.
+According to WTW’s casualty market analysis, third-party litigation funding is expected to reach $31 billion annually by 2028, fueling larger verdicts and settlements that can quickly exhaust primary liability limits.

 Excess liability doesn’t typically cover the following: